 Proposals are reviewed by a committee that may solicit reviews from other UW faculty peers who provide comments and evaluate them based on explicit written criteria.
 Proposals that score highly may also be sent out to the community for review.
 Review criteria include:

-• Stakeholder representation (i.e. people of color with disabilities and/or organizations that represent or work with them): For Tier I proposals: How strong is the plan to connect with stakeholders and work with them to define a larger research agenda?
+- Stakeholder representation (i.e. people of color with disabilities and/or organizations that represent or work with them): For Tier I proposals: How strong is the plan to connect with stakeholders and work with them to define a larger research agenda?
 For Tier II proposals: Is there substantive stakeholder organization involvement on the planning team and in the definition and execution of the proposed work, or equivalent involvement of stakeholders (as opposed to a convenience sample, survey, or other surface level engagement, or engagement that is not intersectional in nature)?
-Is the work synergistic with theoretical framings already being laid out by people of color with disabilities such as Disability Justice and DisCrit?
+Is the work synergistic with theoretical framings already being laid out by people of color with disabilities such as Disability Justice, DisCrit, and/or crip-of-color critique?

 Formatting